 Documentation: A final settled hotel bill with a zero balance from the front desk is required even if lodging is paid by the procurement card.
 The hotel bill left under the door is not acceptable.
 The hotel bill should be scrutinized before traveler departs to make sure all charges are valid and notify hotel of any invalid charges and resolve issues before departing.
+Make sure all parking has been added to your bill and all personal incidentals have been paid by traveler.
 Any invalid charges will be the responsibility of the traveler.
 A copy of the itemized hotel statement must be submitted with the travel reimbursement claim if the traveler used a County procurement card to purchase lodging services or prepaid by County check.
 Event agenda/documentation or a letter from the traveler describing the event/meeting is required.
 If utilizing conference negotiated hotel rates, documentation of rates is required.